Guidance updated April 2026

-CCTV can enhance safety and security, but must be used appropriately and meet data security requirements.
+CCTV can enhance safety and security, but you must use it appropriately and ensure it meets data security requirements.

 We will consider data protection and CCTV in a dental practice when we review the well-led key question.
-This relates to:
+This relates to Regulation 17: Good governance.

 Types of recording